rflandau/Orv/README.md

 For us to assume anything about this discovery mechanism would be to make assumptions about the use-case of Orv and potentially bloat the protocol.

 ## Assumption: Unique Identifiers

 We assume each node can determine and utilize a unique identifier.
 This is a weighty assumption in a decentralized system.

-If we receive a request from ID X on the opposite end of the tree than we last saw ID X, we assume that node has left its original sub-vault and rejoined a new sub-vault in this same vault.

 # Interaction Model

 ## Initiating and Joining a Vault

 ## TODO (with suggested packet)